tanhaei/NSEV-Framework/benchmarks/README.md

 # NSEV Benchmark Suite

-This directory contains a curated set of 150 functions designed to evaluate the precision and efficiency of the **NSEV** framework.
+[cite_start]This directory contains a curated set of 150 functions designed to evaluate the precision and efficiency of the **NSEV** framework[cite: 256, 257].
 Each benchmark focuses on a specific challenge in formal verification and mutation testing.

 ## 📂 Benchmark Categories